bcgov/moh-pidp/infra/mailhog/chart/README.md

 ## Configuration

 The following table lists the configurable parameters of the Mailhog chart and their default values.

+ - the SMTP server starts on port 1025
+ - the HTTP server starts on port 8025
+ - in-memory message storage

 Parameter | Description | Default
 --- | --- | ---